atomap-dev/atomap/doc/install.rst

 If everything installed, continue to :ref:`starting Atomap <start_atomap>`.
-If you got some kind of error, please report it as a New issue on the `Atomap GitLab <https://gitlab.com/atomap/atomap/issues>`_.
+If you got some kind of error, please report it as a New issue on the `Atomap GitHub <https://github.com/atomap-dev/atomap/issues>`_.

 .. _install_anaconda: